dev-hritwik/dev-hritwik.github.io/_posts/2020-04-16-Hierarchy.md

 ---
 layout: post
-title: Hierarchy: Oh the tragedy
+title: Merit does not exist
-subtitle: An opinion on why hierarchies are problematic.
+subtitle: An argument on why the idea of 'merit' in our society is based on flimsy foundations.
 ---

 I’ll being with a definition -